Numelon-Softworks/ThreatenGL/README.md

 # 🤬 ThreatenGL
-A Minecraft Fabric, Quilt and Forge and NeoForge mod that ***threatens*** Minecraft's OpenGL to utilise version 4.6 instead of stinky, outdated 3.2, enhancing performance and leveraging modern graphics capabilities.
+A Minecraft Fabric, Quilt and Forge mod that ***threatens*** Minecraft's OpenGL to utilise version 4.6 instead of stinky, outdated 3.2, enhancing performance and leveraging modern graphics capabilities.

 > Minecraft: please...
 I'll do anything! 😰
 >